Cartogy/cpu16_emulator/README.md

 ![Micro-Architecture](micro_arch.png)

+The single-cycle execution is demonstrated above the diagram.
+The control signals are not implemented as shown in the diagram, in the emulator.
+For this reason, the *control operator* has been implemented using a different model.

 ## Emulator

 The Emulator is an *abstract class*.
 For every new CPU and the specified Instruction Set, a new class (e.g., Emulator16) will have to be defined.